Jack47744/graph_super_resolution/README.md

 Mean Absolute Error (MAE) ranges from 0.1281 to 0.1378.
 The model predicts HR samples with a level of accuracy, but there is still room for improvement.
 Pearson Correlation Coefficients (PCC) are consistently above 0.63, indicating a moderately strong positive correlation between the predicted HR value and the ground truth.
 This shows that the model successfully captures the general trend of the data.
 Jensen-Shannon Distance (JSD) remains around 0.28, showing that the predicted HR value partially diverged from the ground truth.
 Lastly, the average MAE with 3 different centrality types is very low, signifying that the model’s prediction captures ground truth’s network structure very well.

+Our model achieved a Kaggle public score of 0.130581 (ranked 12th) and a private score of 0.152392 (ranked 14th).

 ## References
 Isallari, M., Rekik, I.: Brain graph super-resolution using adversarial graph neural network with application to functional brain connectivity.
 Medical Image Analysis 71 (2021) 102084.
 Elsevier.